Skip to Content

 Marvel's biggest advantage is rhythm.
 The publisher has a huge interconnected catalogue and many lines that naturally feed omnibus collecting: X-Men, Spider-Man, Avengers, Daredevil, Thor, Fantastic Four and character-led modern runs.
 That creates a sense of momentum.
 You can build a Marvel shelf by era, by writer, by character or by event.

 Marvel also tends to make the collector feel that a gap may eventually close.
-Volumes go out of print, of course, but the broader reprint culture makes long-term planning less punishing.
+Volumes go out of print, of course, but volumes go out of print, and a gap can take years to close, which is why the safe move is to buy the volume while it is on the shelf.

 DC's Strength: Monument Books